Soorajeos/server_and_node_configuration/README.md

 # server_and_node_configuration

-This contains the information and configuration steps for installing and configuring HAproxy, Keepalived, psad (port scan attack detection), virtual interface and floating ip.
+This contains the information and configuration steps for installing and configuring the tools and services requiried to setup a highly available load balancer and securing it.